hazelcast/hazelcast-cpp-client/README.md

 value = vals->get(0);
 ```

-Using the raw pointer based API may improve the performance if you are using the API to return multiple values such as `values`, `keySet` and `entrySet`.
+Using the raw pointer based API may improve the performance if you are using the API to return multiple values such as `values`, `keySet` and `entry_set`.
 In this case, the cost of deserialization is delayed until the item is actually accessed.

 ## 7.11.
 Mixed Object Types Supporting Hazelcast Client